snyk-labs/java-goof/README.md

 Some features like search todos, export todolist, user and session management go beyond CRUD operations to make the use case complete and allows covering most of the features of each framework.

 The application backend is developed using Spring and JPA/Hibernate.
 Data is persisted in an in-memory HSQL database to make testing/running the application relatively easy.
-This module is common to all web layers and is a good use case to see how web frameworks integrate with Spring.
+This module, named `todolist-core`, is common to all web layers and is a good use case to see how web frameworks integrate with Spring.

-Common web utilities (JSTL tags, Filters, Backing beans, etc) are packaged in a separate common web module.
+Common web utilities (JSTL tags, Filters, Backing beans, etc) are packaged in a separate common web module named `todolist-web-common`.

 Finally, for each web framework, a separate war module is created to implement ONLY the web layer of the application.